nwtjs/nwt/README.md

 <h2>Anim (animation)</h2>

-The anim utility provides a wrapper for hardware accelerated CSS3 transforms.
+The anim utility provides a wrapper for easy CSS3 transitions.

 ```js
 // Animate #cat for 2 seconds